Hijack the Seas: Tsunami

 “In Faerie.
 Here, there are no such restrictions,” he told her.
 “The witches learned their craft from the Old Ones who live in the mountains—” he paused.
 “Who used to live in the mountains,” he added more softly because the shock of losing a world was still resonating through all of us.
 “They taught them a unified system.”

 “Why was it not so in Faerie, then?”
-Enid said.
-“Before you two,” her eyes slid from him to Æsubrand, who was trying to roast some small creature on a stick over the flames, “I had never even thought to meet anyone with all four elements.
+Enid said as her eyes slid from him to Æsubrand, who was trying to roast some small creature on a stick over the flames.
+“Before you two, I had never even thought to meet anyone with all four elements.
 It was unheard of!”

-“It wasn’t common, even here,” Pritkin said, looking about at the destruction, expressionless.
+“It wasn’t common, even here,” Pritkin said, glancing about at the destruction, expressionless.
 “But many of the people who built this place had two or even a weak third talent, and they all lived together, so what one couldn’t provide, another did.”

 “What?”

-She glanced up at Pritkin and Æsubrand, the latter of whom looked uncomfortable, although that could have just been the effect of her remarkable eyes.
+She glanced at Pritkin and Æsubrand, the latter of whom looked uncomfortable, although that could have just been the effect of her remarkable eyes.
 They were back to black now, but honestly, it didn’t make much difference.
 Bodil could cow the gods themselves.

 “They wanted us separate and warring with each other,” she added.
 “So that we could never unite to fight against them.
 And they achieved their goal.”